First World Solutions Are Not Resolving Third World Problems

 And I thought that was incredibly peculiar.
 And really realized that that was because — as traders would tell me over and over — that’s the only way people know what they’re getting in terms of the quantity and the product quality.

 This is not accurate.
 It is not the "only way."
-In a local economy (selling primarily to locals), standardization can remain local and quality can remain reputation-based.
+In a local economy where products are primarily sold to locals, standardization can remain local and quality can remain reputation-based.

 And that actually has huge implications for the ability of markets to quickly respond to price signals, and situations where there are deficits, for example.
 It also has very high cost implications.